-

 12 O'CLOCK SHADOW: BY RAYMOND PETTIBON

 (PETTIBON, RAYMOND).
 Pettibon, Raymond & Nelson Tarpenny.
 Hermosa Beach, CA: Superflux Publications, 1991.
 First Edition #91/75.
 8vo.
 Stapled Xeroxed Wrappers.
 Artist's Book.
 Fine.. np (28pp), 22 b&w illustrations.
 In a protective clear acetate dustwrapper.
 Famed Huntington Beach resident Raymond Pettibon, renowned for his work with Black Flag and Sonic Youth, has made the transition to international contemporary artworld mainstay, and deservedly so.
 Entry number eighty-one in Uwe Koch and Roberto Ohrt's "A Catalogue Raisonné of Artists' Books by Raymond Pettibon, 1978-98", this collectible 1991 publication was limited to a mere one hundred copies only.
 Guaranteed authentic - not a later bootleg, this copy (hand numbered in ink 91 on the front cover) is virtually as bright and clean as the day it was originally printed...er, xeroxed.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 027542

 -